-What is a DDoS Attack?
+What is a Botnet?

-A botnet is a network of computers infected with a malicious Trojan horse that allows the author of the malware to use the computer to send out specific internet transmissions.
+A botnet is a network of computers infected with a malicious Trojan horse.
+It allows the author of the malware to use the computer to send out specific internet transmissions.

 The way the process works is this: